Danite: Number of Danites

 The two primary and opposing views concerning the extent of the Danite organization are represented by authors D. Michael Quinn and Alexander L. Baugh.

-The Neal A. Maxwell Institute for Religious Scholarship at Brigham Young University has highly criticized the first position posited by researcher Quinn for its reliance on arguably unreliable sources.
 Quinn follows the affidavit of self-professed Danite John N. Sapp, who stated on September 4, 1838, that the number of Danites was "betwixt eight and ten hundred men, well armed and equipped...."
 He also credits the testimony of another Danite, Anson Call, who said that "the whole of the Military Force" at Far West belonged to the Danite organization.
-Based on these and other statements, Quinn concludes that nearly the entire fighting force of some 900 Mormon men in Caldwell and Daviess counties had become Danites, and that by end of summer 1838, to be a member in full standing a Mormon must also have been a Danite.
+Based on these and other statements, Quinn concludes nearly the entire fighting force of some 900 Mormon men in Caldwell and Daviess counties had become Danites, and furthermore by end of summer 1838, to be a member in full standing a Mormon must also have been a Danite.
+The Neal A. Maxwell Institute for Religious Scholarship at Brigham Young University has criticized Quinn's position, arguing it relies on sources of questionable accuracy.

 In a second position, Baugh disagrees and argues with Quinn that the Danites were always "a select group."
 He finds the testimony of John Corrill, who gave the total number of Danites at 300, more reliable than that of Sapp or Call.